Ed-VanDerSar/Ed-VanDerSar.github.io/_posts/2023-09-07-urn-problem.md

 The Urn Problem was originally stated by the mathematician _John Littlewood_, as a mere puzzle in his 1953 book _Littlewood’s Miscellany_[^1] in the following way:
 > _Balls numbered 1, 2, …  (or for a mathematician the numbers themselves) are put into a box as follows.
 At 1 minute to noon the numbers 1 to 10 are put in, and the number 1 is taken out.
 At half a minute to noon numbers 11 to 20 are put in and the number 2 is taken out.
 At one quarter minute before noon 21 to 30 in and 3 out; and so on.
 How many are in the box at noon?
 The answer is none: any selected number, e.g. 100, is absent, having been taken out at the 100th operation._

 It was also later extensively analyzed  by Sheldon Ross in his 1988 book _A First Course in Probability_[^2], who described the probabilistic nature of this problem.
-The aim of this expository paper is to discus the _Urn Problem_ as posed in Ross’s book.
+This expository paper aims to discus the _Urn Problem_ as posed in Ross’s book.

 Let us consider the following simplified version of the problem: